Moana

 Population growth drivers in Moana are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Moana's estimated population is around 3,708.
-This reflects an increase of 392 people (11.8%) since the 2021 Census, which reported a population of 3,316 people.
-The change is inferred from the resident population of 3,609, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 158 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,545 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Moana's 11.8% growth since the 2021 census exceeded the SA3 area (6.4%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 36.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Moana's population is estimated at around 3,865 as of May 2026.
+This reflects an increase of 549 people (16.6%) since the 2021 Census, which reported a population of 3,316 people.
+The change is inferred from the resident population of 3,856 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 158 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,610 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Moana's 16.6% growth since the 2021 census exceeded the SA3 area (5.8%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 36.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends project an above median growth for Australian statistical areas, with Moana expected to expand by 606 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, an above median population growth of national areas is projected, with the suburb expected to grow by 603 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.4% in total over the 16 years.

 Frequently Asked Questions - Population